KonodDanylo/FileEncryptor/README.md

 3) Exit: Quit the program.
 Encryption Process:

 Set a password to encrypt the file. 🔑
-Provide the filename to be encrypted.
+Provide the filename to be encrypted. \n
 The file will be encrypted using a randomly generated encryption key.
 The encryption key will be saved in a separate file (.key) alongside the encrypted file.
 The password used for encryption will be saved in a separate file (.pwd) for decryption purposes.